In nearly every aspect of life, you get what you pay for. Nose-bleed-section hockey tickets are no exception.

 I feel we got our money’s worth, a hockey game and an episode of Game of Thrones really was worth the price of tickets.
 The Bruins lost this one, but we were thoroughly entertained from start to finish.

 After the game, we hopped the T to get back to our hotel.
 A few stops before ours, an immaculately dressed couple, both sporting grey hair, boarded the packed train.
 Aaron and I rose from our seats to let them have our spot for their ride.
 They expressed their gratitude, but the man refused to sit while I, a woman, stood.
 He admitted he knew most people would want to “punch him in the nose” for insisting a woman, completely capable of standing, sit, while he stood, but I told him I respected him for being a gentleman.
 We had a great chat with the couple.
-The husband noticed our Bruins apparel and told us stories about going to Bruins and Red Sox paying $3.25 to see games as a kid.
+The husband noticed our Bruins apparel and told us stories about going to Bruins and Red Sox games, paying $3.25 per ticket as a kid.
 He recalled watching Milt Schmidt play, who just recently celebrated his 98th birthday.
 We left the T, smiles plastered on our faces, having ended our day on a wonderful note.